scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 .. class:: abstract

-This article presents a software package, dubbed RTGraph, to visualize, process and record physiological signals (electrocardiography, electromyography, etc.) in real time.
-RTGraph is written in Python; it is open-source and easy to extend; and it has been tested on different platforms, including the RaspberryPi (ARM architecture).
-The program leverages the use of the PyQtGraph library and the SciPy/NumPy stack.
-A key feature of RTGraph is its multiprocess architecture.
-This allows RTGRaph to take advantage of multiple cores and to have a clean separation between the communication and visualization code.
+This article presents an open-source Python software package, dubbed RTGraph, to visualize, process and record physiological signals (electrocardiography, electromyography, etc.) in real time.
+RTGraph has a multiprocess architecture.
+This allows RTGraph to take advantage of multiple cores and to be able to handle data rates typically encountered during the acquisition and processing of biomedical signals.
+It also allows RTGraph to have a clean separation between the communication and visualization code.
+The paper presents the architecture and some programming details of RTGraph.
+It also includes three examples where RTGraph was adapted to work with (i) signals from a Inertial Measurement Unit (IMU) in the context of a biomechanical experiment; (ii) electromiography signals to estimate muscle fatigue; and (iii) pressure signals from a device used to monitor nutrition disorders in premature infants.

 .. class:: keywords